buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_3_Mint_A_NFT_Locally.md

 -------------------

-*Note: If you already know how to do a lot of the stuff in this section from the "WavePortal" project we ran in a prev project in the past, awesome!
+*Note: If you already know how to do a lot of the stuff in this section from the "WavePortal" project we ran in the past, awesome!
 You'll get through this quickly :).
 Much of it is repeated.*

 Let's do a little clean-up.